cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ### Custom or third-party Operator

-Now that we know that we need an Operator and what the requirements are, we can turn our attention to the question where do we get a Kubernetes Operator which meets best our requirements?
+Now that the situations where using an Operator have been made clear, the next part of the paper will focus on where Operator implementations are available and which best meets requirements.

 Finding the right Kubernetes Operator can be a challenge.
 On the one hand, you need to find something that fits with the requirements you